banankhanfar/strong-password-generator/README.md

 To use the password generator, simply download the repository and open the **password.py** file in your web browser.

 ## Usage
-- Open the index.html file in your web browser.
-- Choose the desired length for your password.
-- Check the boxes for the types of characters you want to include in your password.
-- Click the **"Generate"** button.
+-Run the password.py file using Python.
+-A GUI window will appear with options for password length, character types, and whether or not to include numbers and symbols.
+-Click the **"Generate"** button to generate a new password.
-- Copy the generated password to your clipboard by clicking the **"Copy to Clipboard"** button.
+-Click the **"Copy"** button to copy the generated password to your clipboard.